MrVSiK/code-green/workshop/0-setup.md

 We'll be using [github.dev](github.dev), a free, online code editor, for this workshop.
 If you've ever used [Visual Studio Code](code.visualstudio.com), this code editor may look familiar to you.

-Another tool in our kit is going to be Azure. if you do not have an Azure account, please do [create one](https://azure.microsoft.com/en-in/free/).
+Another tool in our kit is going to be [Node.js](https://nodejs.org/en/).
+[Node.js](https://nodejs.org/en/) is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.

 ## Creating a repository and opening it in github.dev